-The counter-balance weight consists of a 21⁄2" × 11⁄2" Flanged Plate.
-A 21⁄2" × 11⁄2" Flexible Plate is bolted to 21⁄2" × 1⁄2" Double Angle Strips bolted to the Flanged Plate, and two 1" Pulleys are locked on 11⁄2" Rods journalled in the Flanged Plate and the Double Angle Strips.
+The counter-balance weight consists of a 21⁄2" ×11⁄2" Flanged Plate.
+A 21⁄2"×11⁄2" Flexible Plate is bolted to 21⁄2"×1⁄2" Double Angle Strips bolted to the Flanged Plate, and two 1" Pulleys are locked on 11⁄2" Rods journalled in the Flanged Plate and the Double Angle Strips.
 Guides for the balance weight are provided by four 51⁄2" Strips.

-The counter-balance weight consists of a 21⁄2" Strip 19 fitted with two Reversed Angle Brackets is bolted to the balance weight.

-The Reversed Angle Brackets are free to slide between the 51⁄2" Strips. and the 121 Strips forming the rear members of the tower.
+Two of these are attached to each side of the tower by Fishplates.
+A 21⁄2" Strip 19 fitted with two Reversed Angle Brackets is bolted to the balance weight.
+The Reversed Angle Brackets are free to slide between the 51⁄2" Strips and the 121⁄2" Strips forming the rear members of the tower.

-Two lengths of Cordf rom the balance weight are passed over the Rod 20 and under Rod 21.
+Two lengths of Cord from the balance weight are passed over the Rod 20 and under Rod 21.
 They are then attached to the Crank Handle so that as the span is raised the balance weight is lowered.